 1h 5min is the average flight time from Lagos to Abuja.

-There are three airlines operate Lagos to Abuja flights cheap.
+There are three airlines operate cheap flights from Lagos to Abuja.

 There are a handful of choices serving this route, including Dana Air, Lufthansa, and Air Via Bulgarian.
 Most provide daily departures, making it simple to plan around your schedule.